iatorm/jellyfish/doc.md

 - Unary `/` on value `f` is join.
 It concatenates its argument `f` times.
 If two arguments are given, it intersperses the left argument into the right, and then concatenates `f` times.
 - Unary `/` on function is fold (aka reduce) from the left.
 If two arguments are given to the resulting function, the left is used as the initial value.
 - Binary `/` is a generalized "if".
 - Unary `\` applies the function to all prefixes, or substrings of given length.
 Given a value, it lists the substrings of that length. `0` means all substrings.
+With two arguments, it lists the substrings of all lengths from the operator argument to the second function argument.
 - Binary `\` is iteration.
 Apply a function to argument given number of times, or until given value is found, or until a condition is met.